 Measure and monitor your progress

-Track your inventory performance monthly:
+Track inventory performance monthly:

-- Inventory value: Count your total inventory every month
+- Inventory value: Count total inventory monthly

 - Inventory days: (Inventory value / Daily purchases)